Notes on diffusive and shear quasinormal modes of black branes: Introduction

-In our notes, we will rescale $\omega\rightarrow\lambda\omega$, $q^2\rightarrow\lambda q^2$ in accordance with $\omega\sim\O(q^2)$ and amend some details in Refs. \cite{Starinets:2008fb,Brigante:2007nu}.
-We will get rid of the assumption $\omega\sim\O(q)$ throughout the notes.
+In our notes, we will rescale $\omega\rightarrow\lambda\omega$, $q^2\rightarrow\lambda q^2$ in accordance with $\omega\sim\O(q^2)$ and refine some details in Refs. \cite{Starinets:2008fb,Brigante:2007nu}.
+We will get rid of the assumption $\omega\sim\O(q)$ throughout the calculations.
 After more than a decade of development, the holographic calculation of $\eta/s$ has been well established.
 But it is never too late to refine the details.
 As we will see, by rescaling in the consistent manner, we can also eliminate some ambiguities in Refs. \cite{Starinets:2008fb,Brigante:2007nu}.

 The outline of our notes is as follows.
 In the remainder of this section, as preparation, we will recall line elements of the Schwarzschild and the Gauss-Bonnet black branes as well as their Hawking temperature.
-In the transverse channel, quasinormal modes of the Schwarzschild black brane will be studied in Sec. \ref{sect-Sch}.
+In the diffusive channel, quasinormal modes of the Schwarzschild black brane will be studied in Sec. \ref{sect-Sch}.
 Treating the Gauss-Bonnet parameter $\lagb$ perturbatively in Sec. \ref{sect-GBsm}, we will investigate the quasinormal modes of the Gauss-Bonnet black brane in the shear channel.
 The calculations in Secs. \ref{sect-Sch}, \ref{sect-GBsm} are similar to Refs. \cite{Starinets:2008fb,Brigante:2007nu}, except for that we rescale the frequency and the momentum as $\omega\rightarrow\lambda\omega$, $q^2\rightarrow\lambda q^2$ throughout.
 For comparison, in Sec. \ref{sect-lin} we point out the ambiguities of some details in Refs. \cite{Starinets:2008fb,Brigante:2007nu} which took $\omega\rightarrow\lambda\omega$, $q\rightarrow\lambda q$ firstly and treated $\omega\sim\O(q^2)$ finally.
 The implications of the notes will be discussed in Sec. \ref{sect-disc} briefly.
+In Appendix \ref{app-lin}, we will explore the result of assuming $\fw\sim\O(\fq)$ without $\omega\sim\O(q^2)$.

 In the ($4+1$)-dimensional spacetime, a nonrotating black brane is described by the line element

 For the Schwarzschild black brane in the Einstein gravity \cite{Kovtun:2005ev,Starinets:2008fb}, the function $f(r)$ and the parameter $\Nsh$ are given by